-My book, Moral Articulation: On the Development of New Moral Concepts, appeared this fall with Oxford University Press.
+My book, Moral Articulation: On the Development of New Moral Concepts, appeared in 2024 with Oxford University Press.
+You can hear me talk about the book on episodes of the podcasts Good is in the Details and The Iris Murdoch Podcast.

 My official Vanderbilt University page can be found here.